NeryCaballero/progressive-enhancement/README.md

 # progressive-enhancement
-This is a progressive enhancement projects
+This is a progressive enhancement project.

+See the result here : https://nerycaballero.github.io/progressive-enhancement/progressive-enhancement.html